 – Semi-Open Adoption: Semi-open adoptions allow communication between adoptive families, adoptees, and birth families through a third party.
 It also allows adoptees to have access to medical history.
 Although having access to medical history may seem insignificant, it can give adoptees a sense of control over their future because they will know of any health concerns they may need to be aware of.

 – Closed Adoption: While closed adoptions used to be normal in the United States, now only 5% of adoptions in the United States are closed.
 A closed adoption gives you privacy as a birth mother and is a valid option if that is what you believe is best for you and your child.

 4. Choose a Prospective Adoptive Family.

-There are about two million families waiting to adopt a child in the United States.
+About two million families are waiting to adopt a child in the United States.
 You will have the opportunity to review families and choose one for your child.
 If you choose an open or semi-open adoption, you will have a relationship with this family for the rest of your life and your child’s life.
 An agency like Gladney can assist you in making this decision.
 You can also look at prospective adoptive parents in these Parent Profiles.

 5. Create a Plan of Action for Adoption Day.

 At the end of the process, you will have the opportunity to choose the delivery of your child.
 This usually happens 24-48 hours after birth; it differs from state to state.
 There are several possibilities, and a caseworker or lawyer will walk you through your options.